seikath/backup-restore-mysql-cluster/README.md

 # This is my README

-This epg-mysql-cluster restore script: install :
+This epg-mysql-cluster backup restore script: install :

-git clone git@bitbucket.org:seikath/epg-mysql-cluster.git
+git clone git@github.com:seikath/backup-restore-mysql-cluster.git

 usage:
 cd epg-mysq-cluster/bin
 chmod +x epg.mysql.cluster.restore.sh

-edit epg.mysql.cluster.restore.conf and put the proper IP values put the proper relatime BACKUP directory path /its in the NDBD data node direcotry/
+edit epg.mysql.cluster.restore.conf and put the proper IP values put the proper relative BACKUP directory path - its in the NDBD data node direcotry/

 the ssh communication at the moment is disabled in a view to avoid installing ssh keys etc.